LikeTheSalad/android-buddy/README.md

 // ...
 androidBuddyLibrary {
-    id = "my-library-id" // It is mandatory to set a unique ID for your library.
-This will help consumers to select it for use with the "UseOnly" scope (explained above under "Configuration for consumer's dependencies"). exposedTransformationNames = ["com.my.transformation.package.MyExposedTransformation"] }
+    id = "my-library-id" // It is mandatory to set a unique ID
+    // for your library.
+This will help consumers to select it
+    // for using it with the "UseOnly" scope (explained above
+    // under "Configuration for consumer's dependencies").
+    exposedTransformationNames = ["com.my.transformation.package.MyExposedTransformation"]
+}
 ```